Andrew Hansen: Radio and audio

 Hansen composed the music for and starred in The Blow Parade, a scripted radio comedy series he made with Chris Taylor.
 It premiered on triple j on 28 April 2010.
 The series was released on CD and through the iTunes Store with bonus tracks.
 This album won the 2010 ARIA Award for Best Comedy Release.

 Hansen co-presented Radio Chaser, a daily comedy show on Triple M, throughout 2017–19.
 The show spawned an album of 100 sketches, released in 2020.

-He currently co-presents the comedy podcast The Chaser Report, produced by NOVA Entertainment.
+He currently co-presents the comedy podcast The Chaser Report, produced by Nova Entertainment.

 Hansen has occasionally hosted programs on ABC Radio Melbourne, including the summer and Easter seasons of its Breakfast show in 2019–20.

 Stage shows

 Hansen co-wrote and appeared in the live show Cirque du Chaser, which toured Australia in 2005.

 Hansen composed and performed the music for the Sydney Theatre Company's 2007 musical comedy Dead Caesar, which was written by Chaser colleague Chris Taylor.
 He also played the roles of Marc Antony and Lucius.
-The Eulogy Song was originally written for and performed during this play.

 In 2008, Hansen toured Australia with The Chaser's second stage show, The Chaser's Age of Terror Variety Hour.

 In October 2009, Hansen hosted The Goodies: Before, During and After, a live show by British comedy trio The Goodies at Sydney's Riverside Theatre (Parramatta) and at the World's Funniest Island comedy festival.
-The show involved Hansen interviewing Tim Brooke-Taylor and Graeme Garden, as well as performing a Goodies song with them.

 In 2011, Hansen joined various combinations of The Chaser team's members for a series of live shows in Sydney entitled The Chaser's Empty Vessel.

 In 2014, Hansen and Chris Taylor toured Australia with a revue show of new songs and sketches entitled One Man Show.
 In 2015, they toured In Conversation with Lionel Corn, a parody of writers festival sessions.

-In 2017, Hansen co-starred in a production of the play Neville's Island by Tim Firth at Sydney's Ensemble Theatre, playing 'Roy'.

 In 2020, Hansen began touring Solo Show, a set of sketches and songs about people going it alone, performed on guitar, piano and iPad.
-He presented the show in Adelaide and Brisbane before postponing the remaining dates due to the COVID-19 pandemic.
+He presented the show in Adelaide and Brisbane before postponing the remaining dates due to the COVID-19 pandemic in Australia.

+In 2022, he toured Everyone Else Is Wrong, another show of sketches and songs.
+He followed that in 2023 with Andrew Hansen is Cheap, a show about the cost of living.

+In 2025, he is touring Let's All Panic.

-Hansen has appeared in multiple versions of the live quiz show, Good Game Live at the EB Games Expo.
+Hansen has appeared in multiple versions of the live quiz show Good Game Live at the EB Games Expo.